Zilliqa/ZRC/zrcs/zrc-6.md

 1. Many of the largest NFT marketplaces have implemented incompatible royalty payment solutions.

-2. The marketplace builders had to customize to each NFT contract since there was no standard for token URI.
+2. The marketplace builders had to handle inconsistent token URIs.

 3. ZRC-1 includes `Transfer` and `TransferFrom` for the token transfer.
 The two transitions have the same type signature and the only difference is the access control.
 This has added unnecessary complexity.